siriusdemon/Rare/note/volumn2.md

 ### Supervisor Interrupt Registers (sip and sie)

 The sip and sie registers are subsets of the mip and mie registers.
 Reading any implemented field, or writing any writable field, of sip/sie effects a read or write of the homonymous field of mip/mie.

+### 3.3.1 Environment Call and Breakpoint

+ECALL and EBREAK cause the receiving privilege mode’s epc register to be set to the address of the ECALL or EBREAK instruction itself, not the address of the following instruction.
+As ECALL and EBREAK cause synchronous exceptions, they are not considered to retire, and should not increment the minstret CSR

+### 3.3.2 Trap-Return Instructions

+An xRET instruction can be executed in privilege mode x or higher, where executing a lower-privilege xRET instruction will pop the relevant lower-privilege interrupt enable and privilege mode stack.
+In addition to manipulating the privilege stack as described in Section 3.1.6.1, xRET sets the pc to the value stored in the xepc register.

+### 4.1.7 Supervisor Exception Program Counter (sepc)

+When a trap is taken into S-mode, sepc is written with the virtual address of the instruction that was interrupted or that encountered the exception.
+Otherwise, sepc is never written by the implementation, though it may be explicitly written by software.